 DIV 3254.
 New Religious Movements.
 The rise and development of new religious movements in nineteenth- and twentieth-century America.
 Emphasizes the following themes: utopian, restorationist, and social reform movements in relation to American primitivism and political orders; the role of text and ritual in creating and maintaining religious order and community; and the problematic nature of the sociological categories "sect" and "cult."
-[3]
+[3] Mr. Floyd-Thomas

 DIV 3262.
 Baptism and Eucharist in Ancient and Medieval Christianity.
-The development of the practice and the theory of the Christian ritual of baptism and Eucharist is considered.
-Readings include descriptions and explanations of the rituals, as well as primary texts that discuss their significance and role in the Christian church.
+The development of the practice and the theory of the Christian ritual of baptism and eucharist are considered.
+Readings include descriptions and explanations of the rituals, as well as primary texts that discuss their significance and role in the Christian Church.
 [3] Ms. Jensen